Modern day slavery

 Zero Tolerance

-Slavery and human trafficking are a serious infringement to human rights and Fyffes will not tolerate any instances in its supply chain and will take immediate remedial action to mitigate, address and resolve within the shortest possible timeframe.
-If not promptly and satisfactorily remediated, with assurance of non-recurrence, Fyffes reserves the right to take any further action, including, but not limited to, termination of employment, contractual relationship and/or notification to law enforcement agencies.
+Slavery and human trafficking are a serious infringement of human rights and Fyffes will not tolerate any instances in its supply chain and will take immediate remedial action to mitigate, address and resolve within the shortest possible timeframe.
+If not promptly and satisfactorily remediated, with the assurance of non-recurrence, Fyffes reserves the right to take any further action, including, but not limited to, termination of employment, contractual relationship and/or notification to law enforcement agencies.

 Partnerships and Industry Collaboration